ChegeDaniella/Pizza-IP4/README.md

   - Appealing to the user
   - Show some foods they offer
 2. Itnerractive Interface
 - When click it shows image.
 - A form is provided for filling the order
 - Responsive website
 - Messages the user back
 ## Technologies Used
 In the making of this web based application the languages used were HTML,CSS and javascript.Javascript and the jQuery library was in charge of the back-end development.

-# contact information.
+# Contact information.
 Email:chegedaniella@gmail.com

 # License